Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Results

 Figures~\ref{markov_rain_pcdr_zm} through~\ref{markov_rain_pcdr_gh} were generated using an identical methodology.
 In these figures, the observed rain day frequency from gauge data, using a 0.85 mm threshold, is represented by a solid black curve.
 The corresponding frequency from the SRE data is depicted by a solid red curve.
 The results from the various BC methods are illustrated by coloured dashed curves.
 The y-axis indicates the proportion of rain days, and the x-axis represents the date, ranging from August 1 to July 31 for Zambia and from January 1 to December 31 for Ghana.

-In general, QM, QM-GPR, LOCI and LOCI-GPR applied on the SREs all captured the seasonality well at the various stations (have similar dome shapes as the gauge curve in solid black line) both in Ghana and Zambia (Figures~\ref{markov_rain_pcdr_zm} \ref{markov_rain_agera5_gh}, \ref{markov_rain_chirps_gh}, and \ref{markov_rain_pcdr_gh}) and aligned with the gauge proportion of rainy days at most stations, especially for Zambia.
+QM- and LOCI-corrected versions captured the seasonality well at most stations (have similar dome shapes as the gauge curve in solid black line) both in Ghana and Zambia (Figures~\ref{markov_rain_pcdr_zm} \ref{markov_rain_agera5_gh}, \ref{markov_rain_chirps_gh}, and \ref{markov_rain_pcdr_gh}) and aligned with the gauge proportion of rainy days at most stations, especially for Zambia.
 This is expected as these methods do not specifically adjusted the rain day frequency.

-As expected, SVR- and GPR-corrected SREs still aligned with seasonal patterns of the uncorrected SREs (see Figures~\ref{markov_rain_pcdr_zm}, \ref{markov_rain_agera5_gh}, \ref{markov_rain_chirps_gh}, and \ref{markov_rain_pcdr_gh}), which all tended to overestimate the proportion of rain at different times of the year.
-This is is due to the fact that they do not specifically adjust the rain day frequency.
+SVR- and GPR-corrected SREs also captured the seasonal patterns well at the various.
+They also reduced the overestimations seen in the uncorrected SREs, where SVR sometimes align closly with the gauge curve (see Figure~\ref{markov_rain_pcdr_zm}).
+GPR had the least effect in reducing the overestimation in the rainy day proportion.

-At some of the stations in Ghana, the rainfall regime (bi-modal or unimodal) did not seem to be captured by the uncorrected SREs as well as their SVR- and GPR-corrected versions.
+At some of the stations in Ghana, the rainfall regime (bi-modal or unimodal) did not seem to be captured by the uncorrected SREs.
 For example, Figure~\ref{markov_rain_agera5_gh} shows the performance of the BC methods on AGERA5 for capturing rainfall seasonality across the stations in Ghana.
-In this figure, the uncorrected AGERA5 as well as its SVR- and GPR-corrected versions did not clearly show a bimodal rainfall pattern at some of the stations in the Forest zone such as Kumasi, Sunyani and Wenchi as it is for the observed data and the other BC methods.
+In this figure, the uncorrected AGERA5 did not clearly show a bimodal rainfall pattern at some of the stations in the Forest zone such as Kumasi and Wenchi as it is for the observed data and the other BC methods.
+However the corrected versions depict these bimodal patterns.
 Also, Figure~\ref{markov_rain_pcdr_gh} shows the performance of the BC methods on PCDR for capturing rainfall seasonality across the stations in Ghana.
 The uncorrected PCDR as well as its SVR- and GPR-corrected versions did not seem to clearly depict a unimodal rainfall pattern at some of the stations in the Savanna zone such as Bole.

 Persistent underestimations were observed in CHIRPS rain day proportions at some coastal and southern stations, particularly between the dual peaks of the rainy seasons (Figure~\ref{markov_rain_chirps_gh}).
 These systematic biases remained uncorrected by all the BC methods.
-Similar underestimation patterns were evident in TAMSAT data for a couple of stations in the Forest and Coastal zones (see Figure S14 in supplementary material).
+Similar underestimation patterns were evident in TAMSAT data for a couple of stations in the Forest and Coastal zones (see Figure S12 in supplementary material).